JBirdVegas/external_jbirdvegas_mGerrit/README.md

 ## Change List Searching
 Searching the change lists, either the 'Review', 'Merged' or 'Abandoned' tabs is designed to mimic the functionality in the Gerrit web interface.
-As each change contains alot of different data, Gerrit uses what are known as operators.
+As each change contains a lot of different data, Gerrit uses what are known as operators.
 To avoid confusing these with what they call boolean operators we will call these "keywords".

 **Keywords**: Act as restrictions on the search.
 As more keywords are added to the same query string, they further restrict the returned